docsforadobe/after-effects-plugin-guide/docs/effect-details/interaction-callback-functions.md

 If you're going to check out parameters, your effects must handle re-entrant render requests appropriately.

-Don't use globals, or read or write static variables…but you weren't going to anyway, right?
+Don't use globals, or read or write static variables...but you weren't going to anyway, right?

 ---